 By Matt Somerford

-Gary Ballance fulfilled a life dream when he struck a century at Lord's to give England back control of the fourth Investec Test against Sri Lanka.
+Gary Ballance fulfilled a life dream when he struck a century at Lord's to give England back control of the first Investec Test against Sri Lanka.

 The 24-year-old, playing just his second Test, lofted Rangana Herath into the stand in the final over to reach his milestone.

 Even more significantly it put the seal on an assured innings that resuscitated England's faltering fortunes after they had threatened to relinquish control of a match they have bossed for the majority.